eilara/Rx.pl/README.md

     $sketch = $button_stream->combine_latest($motion_stream)

 _combine_latest_ passes every event from both streams.
-It attaches to each notification from one of the stream, the last received value from the other stream.
+It attaches to each notification from one of the streams, the last received value from the other stream.
 So we now have a tuple of [button\_state, mouse\_position] fired on each button press/release/mouse move.
+Each tuple includes the latest events of each stream.

 Here is the marble diagram for a button press, followed by some mouse motion and a button release, as we would get it after piping through